-Many of us want to take time to think of others at Christmas and volunteering is a great way to give back, both on the day itself and in the lead up.
-Roles can vary from donating food and clothing, delivering care packages, cooking, befriending, working on a project or fundraising through sponsored carol singing and bag packing.
-They’ll tend to be short-term or once-off opportunities and organisations need your help from the 1st to the 28th of December, not just the 25th.
+Many of us tend to think of others at Christmas and volunteering is a great way to give back, both on the day itself and in the lead up.
+Roles can vary from donating food and clothing, delivering care packages, cooking, befriending, working on a project or fundraising through a sponsored carol singing or bag packing.
+They’ll tend to be short-term or once-off opportunities.
+Bear in mind that organisations need your help throughout December, not just on the 25th.

 Top tip.
-It’s important to start applying for opportunities sooner rather than later.
-Thanks to the generosity of so many people, Christmas volunteer roles fill up fast.
-The more proactive you are, the more successful you are likely to be in finding a role.
+Start applying for opportunities sooner rather than later.
+Thanks to the generosity of so many people, Christmas volunteer roles tend to fill up fast.
+The more proactive you are, the more likely you are to find a role that suits you.

 How to search for Christmas volunteering

 I-Vol is the national database for volunteering opportunities.
 Insert ‘Christmas’ into the keyword box and hit Search.
 Read each description carefully to decide if it matches your availability.

 To apply for any of these roles, you will need to be registered with your local Volunteer Centre.
 If you are not registered, you will be prompted to do so when you hit the ‘Apply Now’ button at the bottom of the page.
 This should only take a couple of minutes and is completely free.